nux-ai/optimize/README.md

 nux = NuxAI(model="chatgpt", api_key="***")

 results = nux.optimize(
-    interval=0.1,
+    max_combinations=100,
     user_prompts=user_prompts,
     desired_output=desired_output
 )
 ```

 - `api_key`: Your OpenAI api key
-- `interval`: This is the separation between each hyperparameter, for example an interval of `0.1` will generate `temperature` combinations of `0.1, 0.2, ...`.
+- `max_combinations`: This is the separation between each hyperparameter, for example an interval of `0.1` will generate `temperature` combinations of `0.1, 0.2, ...`.
 The lower the number, the more possible combinations which creates more API calls to GPT.
 - `user_prompt`: The various instructions as tasks provided to the model.
 Each of these will generate an entirely different set of hyperparameter settings, as such it is logarithmically expensive.
 - `desired_output`: Think of this like a [Goal Seek](https://blog.hubspot.com/marketing/goal-seek-excel#:~:text=What%20is%20the%20Goal%20Seek,to%20match%20your%20specified%20result.) formula.
 You are providing a goal and it works backwards from it